panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 The initial scope for this document was roughly "what mistakes have we made in the decade prior to {{PANRG-99}}, that we shouldn't make again".
 Some of the contributions in {{Contributions}} predate the initial scope.
 The earliest Path-Aware Networking technique referred to in {{Contributions}} is {{ST2}}, published in the late 1970s.
 Given that the networking ecosystem has evolved continuously, it seems reasonable to consider how to apply these lessons.

 The PANRG Research Group reviewed the Lessons Learned ({{LessonsLearned}}) contained in the May 23, 2019 version of this document at IETF 105 {{PANRG-105-Min}}, and carried out additional discussion at IETF 106 {{PANRG-106-Min}}. {{thefuture}} provides the "sense of the room" about each lesson after those discussions.
-The intention is to capture whether a specific lesson seems to be
+The intention was to capture whether a specific lesson seems to be

 + "Invariant" - well-understood and is likely to be applicable for any proposed Path Aware Networking solution.
 + "Variable" - has impeded deployment in the past, but might not be applicable in a specific technique.
 Engineering analysis to understand whether the lesson is applicable is prudent.
 + "Not Now" - this characteristic tends to turn up a minefield full of dragons, and prudent network engineers will wish to avoid gambling on a technique that relies on this, until something significant changes

+{{ecn}} on ECN was added during the review and approval process, based on a question from Martin Duke.
+That section, along with its Lessons Learned and place in the "Invariant"/"Variable"/Not Now" taxonomy, as contained in the March 8, 2021 version of this document, was discussed at {{PANRG-110}}.

 | Lesson | Category |
 | Justifying Deployment ({{JustifyingDeployment}}) | Invariant |